 But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed (Isaiah 53:5).

-Before God revealed himself as the visible image of the invisible God, (Colossians 1:14-17), that is in the Old Testament, He was the healing God, Jehovah-Rapha.
+Before God revealed himself as the visible image of the invisible God (Colossians 1:14-17), He was the healing God, Jehovah-Rapha.
 The first time we see God as Jehovah-Rapha in the Bible is when Abraham prayed for Abiimelech and his family:

 So Abraham prayed unto God: and God healed Abimelech, and his wife, and his maidservants; and they bare children (Genesis 20:7).

 Strong's definition of "healeth" is - rapha' (raw-faw'); or raphah (H7495) - a primitive root; properly, to mend (by stitching), i.e. (figuratively) to cure:- KJV - cure, (cause to) heal, physician, repair thoroughly, make whole.

 As a physician, Jesus is also the balm of Gilead: